nwjs/node/doc/api/esm.md

 ### Package Scope and File Extensions

 A folder containing a `package.json` file, and all subfolders below that folder down until the next folder containing another `package.json`, is considered a _package scope_.
-The `"type"` field defines how `.js` and extensionless files should be treated within a particular `package.json` file’s package scope.
+The `"type"` field defines how `.js` files should be treated within a particular `package.json` file’s package scope.
 Every package in a project’s `node_modules` folder contains its own `package.json` file, so each project’s dependencies have their own package scopes.
 A `package.json` lacking a `"type"` field is treated as if it contained `"type": "commonjs"`.

 The package scope applies not only to initial entry points (`node my-app.js`) but also to files referenced by `import` statements and `import()` expressions.